TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Active.md

 <br />

-The domain active.htb across multiple `LDAP` ports, so we add them to our `/etc/hosts` file:
+The domain active.htb across multiple `LDAP` ports, so we add it to our `/etc/hosts` file:

 <br />